 Use success verbs for your resume accomplishments

-Which makes it important that every bullet point in your resume include a success verb, not just an active verb.
+Which makes it important that every bullet point in your resume includes a success verb, not just an active verb.
 Success verbs demonstrate success — something got better.
 Because you were there, something changed, something improved, something progressed.

 Verbs such as increased, decreased, improved, reduced, are all success verbs.
 Explicitly forbidden are active verbs and phrases that are nonetheless static: “managed,” “my responsibilities included,” “hired to,” “was responsible for,” and so forth.
 Verbs that merely tell a fact rather than show you in a heroic light.

 Look, we live in the United States of America in the 21st century.
-Of course you were hired for your current job.
+Of course, you were hired for your current job.
 You obviously didn’t inherit it from grandpa or get appointed to the role by the King.

-And given the nature of the modern organization, if you’re a manager, of course you’ve managed some number of fellow human beings.
-And of course you were given a budget with which to do something interesting with those human beings in the service of the organization’s greater goals.
+And given the nature of the modern organization, if you’re a manager, of course, you’ve managed some number of fellow human beings.
+And of course, you were given a budget with which to do something interesting with those human beings in the service of the organization’s greater goals.

 So when you begin a bullet point with empty non-achievements such as “I was hired, I managed and I was responsible for,” you are squandering the opportunity to showcase the benefits you brought to your boss and your company in your prior role.